 Data collection

 Thirty potential satellite-derived evapotranspiration products were identified via a review process using a snowball approach (Table S 3).
 From this list, eight satellite-derived evapotranspiration products were short-listed based on four criteria: (i) spatial coverage over South Africa; (ii) temporal resolution of a minimum of a monthly timestep; (iii) temporal coverage from approximately 2015 – 2024 to match the time series dates of the various flux tower stations; and (iv) medium to high spatial resolution (<25km) (Table 1.
 1).
-The datasets were downloaded from various platforms as .csv files for each of the 14 flux tower site locations.
+The datawere downloaded from various platforms as .csv files for each of the 14 flux tower site locations.
 Most products, such as MOD16, SMAP, TerraClimate, GLDAS, and FLDAS were obtained via the Google Earth Engine platform, whilst WaPOR estimates were obtained from the FAO-WaPOR v2 and v3 application platform and SSEBop estimates were obtained from the Climate Engine platform (Table S 4).
 Other details of the selected satellite-derived evapotranspiration products such as the evapotranspiration principle and algorithmic inputs are given in Table 1.
 1.

 Table 1.
 Satellite-derived evapotranspiration product specifications including the sensor, temporal resolution and coverage and spatial resolution and coverage.